arduino/arduino-cloud-cli/README.md

 ## Device provisioning

-When provisioning a device, you can optionally specify the port to which the device is connected to and its fqbn.
+When provisioning a device, you can optionally specify the port to which the device is connected and its fqbn.
 If they are not given, then the first device found will be provisioned.

 Use this command to provision a device: